Akshint0407/Basic-Gym-Management-System/README.md

 ## Description

 The Gym Management System is an application that allows gym owners to manage their members efficiently.
 It includes functionalities to add, update, delete, and view members.
-The bash script is for restarting mySwl after I turn on my computer you can edit it or ignore it.
+The bash script is for restarting mySql after I turn on my computer you can edit it or ignore it.

 ## Features